Temp -- 31F at 11:15 AM

-Two weeks ago they started to remodel the Library room into an office for the employees, Olga and Pyotr, make a conference room for meetings, and create a larger entry/waiting area for visiting missionaries and guests to give them space and keep them from wandering around the office and impeding the work.
+Two weeks ago they started to remodel (remount) the Mission office Library room into an office for the employees, Olga and Pyotr, and making a conference room for meetings.
+This will create a larger entry/waiting area for visiting missionaries and guests to give them space and keep them from wandering around the office and impeding the work.

 This project started a year ago when two of the employees' supervisors came for a visit and said that all employees, including the accountant, needed to be together in a single area.
 That idea was rejected by President Mickelsen and seemed to die, but here the wishes of a superior do not die easily.